AmpereComputing/Windows-11-On-Ampere/README.md

 ## Applications
 ### SSH Server on Windows 11
-SSH server can be installed on Windows 11 and enable remote access[^7].
+The SSH server can be installed on Windows 11 and enable remote access[^7].

 Open PowerShell terminal with Administrator and run the following commands.
 ```